refined-github/refined-github/readme.md

 Most features [can be disabled](https://github.com/sindresorhus/refined-github/pull/877) if they are JavaScript-based *(Experimental)* and you can override the CSS with your own in [the extension options.](https://github.com/sindresorhus/refined-github/pull/1193)

 We're happy to receive suggestions and contributions, but be aware this is a highly opinionated project.
 There's a very high bar for adding options.
 Users will always disagree with something.
 That being said, we're open to discussing things.
 If something doesn't make the cut, you can [build your custimized Refined GitHub locally](https://github.com/sindresorhus/refined-github/blob/master/contributing.md#workflow), rather than installing it from the Chrome Store.

+## Note for new users

+There has been discussed quite a few times in the issue tracker (issues [#561](https://github.com/sindresorhus/refined-github/issues/561), [#747](https://github.com/sindresorhus/refined-github/issues/747), [#822](https://github.com/sindresorhus/refined-github/issues/822), [#1063](https://github.com/sindresorhus/refined-github/issues/1063), [#1336](https://github.com/sindresorhus/refined-github/issues/1336) ) that the extension removes (too much) content from the dashboard, especially the commit entries (*"user x pushed to repo y z commits"*).
+This is intended: the extension removes by default things which we believe are not really useful on a regular basis to GitHub power users.
+You may disable most features to your liking - this one by adding `hide-useless-newsfeed-events` in the extension options.

 ## Contribute